MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/arm64ec-abi.md

 # Understanding Arm64EC ABI and assembly code

 Arm64EC (“Emulation Compatible”) is a new application binary interface (ABI) for building apps for Windows 11 on Arm.
-For an overview of Arm64EC and how to start building Win32 apps as Arm64EC, see [Using ARM64EC to build apps for Windows 11 on ARM devices](./arm64ec.md).
+For an overview of Arm64EC and how to start building Win32 apps as Arm64EC, see [Using Arm64EC to build apps for Windows 11 on Arm devices](./arm64ec.md).

 The purpose of this document is to provide a detailed view of the Arm64EC ABI with enough information for an application developer to write and debug code compiled for Arm64EC, including low-level/assembler debugging and writing assembly code targeting the Arm64EC ABI.